Political parties urged to pay special attention to rehabilitation of people displaced by climate change

 3. Youth are the first migrants from a climate hotspot, and they should be provided with designated plans to protect their human rights, wages, dignified basic amenities and other support systems through the implementation of suitable policies and plans.

 5. Health insurance cards should be provided to each youth and those migrating.
 Local government agencies should facilitate the support under such an insurance scheme.
-It should not be left to the youths and their relatives/migrants to search for the health facilities where such insurance schemes can be accessed.
+It should not be left to the youths and their relatives/migrants to search for health facilities where such insurance schemes can be accessed.
 Any such insurance scheme-based treatment must be at ‘zero cost’ to the youths and other migrants in case they have to go through such health problems.

 7. Each migrant worker should be registered at the source and destination, and each travel route should be recorded in government registers.
 Local buses (and other vehicles) carrying migrant workers must be equipped with necessary safety features, provide water and sanitation facilities, and be monitored by the authorities through the entire route in a coordinated approach.